biancamika/digital-garden/content/notes/2. Literature Notes/This is Marketing - Literature Notes.md

 ---
-title: This is Marketing - Literature Notes
+title: "This is Marketing - Literature Notes"
 ---
 ## Notes
 #literaturenotes